 7. You’ll learn how to troubleshoot problems

-Every business comes up against problems.
+Every business comes up against tricky hurdles.
 Whether it’s an issue with your product, trouble with your production line or a kink in your delivery method, prepare for cracks in your service.

-When you have a large general service there’s more potential for problems.
+When you have a broad general service, there’s more potential for problems.
 When they appear, you may not have the necessary expertise to handle them.
 When you niche down on your service, you can focus intensively on every aspect.
 You can troubleshoot them quickly and make your service even better.
 It’s about continuous improvement.